May 7, 2025, 6:18 pm | Read time: 8 minutes

 Base

-As the Base, you activate the front and back thighs, gluteal, and calf muscles.
-The core is strengthened, and shoulders, arms, and grip strength are trained when supporting the Flyer with your arms.
+As the base, you activate the front and back thighs, gluteal, and calf muscles.
+The core is strengthened, and shoulders, arms, and grip strength are trained when supporting the flyer with the arms.

 Flyer

-For the Flyer, the straight and oblique abdominal muscles are engaged, and the deep core muscles are used to maintain position.
+For the flyer, the straight and oblique abdominal muscles are engaged, as well as the deep core muscles to maintain position.
 The back muscles are also challenged.
 The leg, hip, and gluteal muscles stabilize the whole.
 Depending on the exercise, arm muscles are required for movement control.

 Spotter

-As a Spotter, reaction ability is particularly important.
-Body awareness is trained, along with coordination and balance.
-Because you rely on others every second, acroyoga can enhance trust in others.
+As a spotter, reaction ability is primarily required.
+Body awareness is trained, as well as coordination and balance.
+Since you rely on others every second, acroyoga can foster trust in others.
 Self-confidence can also benefit from acroyoga.